General Tips and Suggestions

 MSG -Monosodium Glutamate: Monosodium Glutamate is a salt of glutamic acid.
 In Sausage making it is used as a flavor enhancer.
 It is one of twenty two amino acids which create protein molecules in all plants and animal bodies.
 Therefore glutamate is naturally contained in almost all food products such as meat, fish, vegetables, milk, etc. Food products which naturally contain lots of free glutamate (e.g. tomatoes, cheese, mushrooms, etc.) are used in many food recipes because of their flavor enhancing properties.
 In sausage making, I try to keep MSG at approximately 1¼ grams to 454 grams (1 pound) of meat.
 Scientific examinations have proven that the application of MSG in food products does not have a negative effect on the human body.
 Although many people claim to be allergic to MSG, a board of scientists and medical doctors appointed by the U.S. Food and Drug Administration (FDA) has examined all existing reports on supposedly allergic reactions caused by glutamate.
 They have declared that there is no connection between glutamate content in food products and the appearance of symptoms such as numbness of neck and back (Chinese restaurant syndrome).

-Phosphates: The phosphates I use (called AmesPhos) are a combination of: Sodium Tri-polyphosphate, Sodium Pyro-phosphate and Sodium Hexa-metaphosphate, generally at the rate of 1/3 to 1/2 of one percent (0.3 to 0.5%) of the finished product weight.
-The following paragraph is a direct quote for Joe Ames' website on the purpose and use of phosphates in sausage making.
-I use this product regularly, and recommend to all sausage makers.
+Phosphates: The phosphates are a combination of: Sodium Tri-polyphosphate, Sodium Pyro-phosphate and Sodium Hexa-metaphosphate, generally at the rate of 1/3 to 1/2 of one percent (0.3 to 0.5%) of the finished product weight.
+If you want to learn more please see this page.
+Phosphates

 Soy protein: Soy protein isolate is used as binder as well as an emulsifier.
 The levels of soy products that you use in sausage should be controlled so or they will impart a “beany” flavor to the meat products.
 I like to use about 1.5-2% in my formulations; however, some sausage makers use up to 3.5%.
 Textured soy protein used in sausages, meat patties and meat loaves.
 Soy protein concentrate available as coarse granules or grits is used in emulsion type sausages.